SimplySnap/torchPDLP/README.md

 # PDLP-AMD-RIPS
 Repo containing code for an AMD GPU implementation of Primal Dual Linear Programming (PDLP) algorithm.
-In collaboration with AMD and UCLA Math Dept.
+In collaboration with AMD and Institute for Pure and Applied Mathematics @UCLA

 This project investigates the acceleration of LP optimization on AMD GPUs using the ROCm platform and HIP to exploit fine-grained parallelism and high memory bandwidth.
 The core focus is the development of a robust, high-performance, open-source implementa- tion of the Restarted Primal-Dual Hybrid Gradient (PDHG) algorithm tailored for general LP problems on AMD hardware.
 We evaluate its performance on standard LP test sets and real-world dataset.
 These gains enable near real-time optimization and establish AMD